Tokyo Story 2011 > 2020

 All the works are in an edition of 10 + 2 APs and available in two formats: Transparency on bespoke LED Lightbox (Edition of 4.
 Image size: 116.4 x 81.5 cm) and Framed Archival Photographic Print (Edition of 6.
 Image size: 85 x 60 cm)

-These new digital collages recreate two woodblock prints from Hiroshige’s masterpiece, ‘One Hundred Famous Views of Edo’ (1856-58), forming a contemporary perspective using Allchurch’s own photographs taken in Shizuoka Prefecture.
+These additional digital collages recreate two woodblock prints from Hiroshige’s masterpiece, ‘One Hundred Famous Views of Edo’ (1856-58), forming a contemporary perspective using Allchurch’s own photographs taken in Shizuoka Prefecture.
 Captured in these images are Koi carp streamers, flown to celebrate Children’s Day, the fishing grounds of Bentenjima, and the majestic Mount Fuji viewed from across Suruga Bay.

-Picture Window (after Hiroshige) 2020
+Picture Window (after Hiroshige) 2020 – ASP EDITION: SOLD OUT

-Spring Festival (after Hiroshige) 2020
+Spring Festival (after Hiroshige) 2020 – ASP EDITION: SOLD OUT

 Image size: 19 x 27 cm